-The portfolio of investments by OCIF in strategic sectors align with the vision set out in Calgary in the New Economy to embrace innovation and technology to help resolve global challenges.
+The portfolio of projects supported by OCIF includes investments in strategic sectors aligned with the vision in Calgary in the New Economy to embrace innovation and technology to resolve global challenges.
 To receive the non-repayable funds, applicants must demonstrate their project aligns with the following criteria:

 Increases direct investment in Calgary, increases tax revenues.